rosscg/OxThesis-Setup/readme.md

 - If not using Github as described above, simply download this repository by using the 'Clone or download' button, and choosing to download as zip.
 Unzip to your desktop and navigate to it:
   - (Mac) Open a terminal window and navigate to the desktop: `cd ~/Desktop/OxThesis-Setup-master`
   - (Windows) Open command prompt and navigate to the desktop: `cd c:\Users\USERNAME\Desktop\OxThesis-Setup-master`
+- remove the last three git lines from `runThesisMac.command` or `runThesisWin.bat`.

 ### Mendeley Integration